Cambria (typeface)

 Cambria is a transitional serif typeface commissioned by Microsoft and distributed with Windows and Office.
 It was designed by Dutch typeface designer Jelle Bosma in 2004, with input from Steve Matteson and Robin Nicholas.
 It is intended as a serif font that is suitable for body text, that is very readable, printed small or displayed on a low-resolution screen and has even spacing and proportions.

 It is part of the ClearType Font Collection, a suite of fonts from various designers released with Windows Vista.
-All start with the letter C to reflect that they were designed to work well with Microsoft's ClearType text rendering system, a text rendering engine designed to make text clearer to read on LCD monitors.
+All of their names start with the letter C to reflect that they were designed to work well with Microsoft's ClearType text rendering system, a text rendering engine designed to make text clearer to read on LCD monitors.
 The other fonts in the same group are Calibri, Candara, Consolas, Constantia and Corbel.

+Cambria has been designed to be a potential replacement for Times New Roman as the two typeface serve the same function as a workhorse typeface suitable for use in text almost anywhere.

 Design

 Diagonal and vertical hairlines and serifs are relatively strong, while horizontal serifs are small and intend to emphasize stroke endings rather than stand out themselves.
 This principle is most noticeable in the italics where the lowercase characters are subdued in style.
 It is somewhat more condensed than average for a font of its kind.
 A profile of Bosma for the Monotype website commented, "One of the defining features of the typeface is its contrast between heavy vertical serifs and hairlines—which keep the font sturdy, and ensures the design is preserved at small sizes—and its relatively thin horizontals, which ensure the typeface remains crisp when used at larger sizes."
 Bosma describes it as a "transitional slab-serif hybrid."

 Many aspects of the design are somewhat blocky to render well on screen, and full stops are square rather than round.
 Designers have recommended avoiding using it in printed text because of this: designer Matthew Butterick described it as too monotonous to be attractive on paper.
 Bosma compared it to optical sizes of fonts designed to be printed small: "The design is a bit like an old metal type font.
 In those days sizes had their own drawing, so that small sizes are wider and have a lower contrast compared to large fonts in the same design: optical correction.
 In this sense, Cambria is like a small size font, except that it may also be used at large sizes."

 As with the other ClearType fonts, both lining figures and text figures are offered.
 Lining figures are the default, and are shown on the sample image.